no0ne228/DeepOS/README.md

 Then navigate to [http://0.0.0.0:3000](http://0.0.0.0:3000) in a web browser

-Make sure your server root is where `index.html` located
+Make sure your server root is where `index.html` located and your browser supports EcmaScript 6

 ## Table of contents
 [DeepOS](https://github.com/KolibriKing/DeepOS/new/main?readme=1#deepos)